brunsviga13rk/thesis/src/webapp.typ

     caption: [Picture (right), path trace (middle), web (right).]) <fig:output-comparison>

 @WebGL renders its model at 60 frames per second, over 15000 times faster.
-This of course, has the drawback significantly reducing visual quality.
+This of course, has the drawback of significantly reducing visual quality.
 The most obvious lack is the absence of shadows or ambient occlusion from the real time render.
 A possible road to improvement would be to fake ambient occlusion by adding a screen space based approach